FAForever/wiki-pages/faf-version-guidelines.md

 #### Strata / Layer (FAF-Editor)

-Check/fix strata/layer mask issues at the rotation/mirror axis of the 'source' area or angle.
+Check/fix strata/layer mask issues at the rotation/mirror axis of the `source` area or angle.

 - Example: The layer of [Forbidden Pass – FAF version](https://forum.faforever.com/topic/398/faf-version-gpg-unknown-inactive-author-map-rework/10) needed a strata/layer fix at the rotation line.

 #### Props

-Check/fix prop issues at the rotation/mirror axis of the 'source' area or angle.
+Check/fix prop issues at the rotation/mirror axis of the `source` area or angle.

 > **GPG-Editor Note:** If props need to be realigned to the terrain, follow step 3.
 If props need to be submerged and realigned to the terrain, follow steps 1-4:
 > 1. Make note of the current water level.